 Prerequisites and workflow

-The subsections below provide an overview for creating a query layer for a cloud data warehouse using the New Query Layer dialog box.
+Next, read the subsections below to gain an understanding of the workflow to follow when creating a query layer for a cloud data warehouse using the New Query Layer dialog box.

 Connect to the data warehouse